microsoft/powerbi-jupyter/DOCUMENTATION.md

 <a name="powerbiclient.report.Report.__init__"></a>
 ### \_\_init\_\_ Report
-Create an instance of Power BI report
+Create an instance of a Power BI report.
+Provide a report ID for viewing or editing an existing report, or a dataset ID for creating a new report.

 ```python
 __init__(self, group_id, report_id=None, auth=None, view_mode=EmbedMode.VIEW.value, permissions=None, dataset_id=None, **kwargs)